Managing manual captioning

 Zoom has a variety of options for creating virtual closed captioning in your Zoom meetings and webinars that provide subtitles for video conferencing.
 This may be used by participants to easily follow the conversations or to meet accessibility requirements.

-In meetings, the host or another meeting attendee assigned by the host can provide manual captioning, an integrated third-party closed captioning service can provide the captioning, or Zoom’s live transcription feature can provide automatic captioning through closed caption settings.
+In meetings, the host or another meeting attendee assigned by the host can provide manual captioning, an integrated third-party closed captioning service can provide the captioning, or Zoom’s automated captions (also known as live transcription) feature can provide automatic captioning through closed caption settings.
 These same options are available with webinars, although manual captioning can only be provided by the host or a panelist.
 Any of these captioning options are also viewable in Zoom Rooms.